Approximation of Functionals by Neural Network without Curse of Dimensionality: Introduction

 In this paper, we establish a new method for the approximation of functionals by neural networks without curse of dimensionality, which is based on Fourier series of functionals and the associated Barron spectral space of functionals.
 Specifically, we first establish Fourier series of functionals, and then prove that any functional satisfying some proper assumption (Assumption \ref{assump}) can be approximated by these Fourier series (Theorem \ref{limit}).
 We then define a Barron spectral space $\fB_s$ and a Hilbert space $\fH_{s}$ of the functionals (Definition \ref{space}) based on the Fourier series, and estimate the error of the approximating neural network based on the Barron spectral space (Theorem \ref{main}).
 The approximation error of the neural network is $O(1/\sqrt{m})$ where $m$ is the size of networks, which overcomes the curse of dimensionality.
-Under some stronger condition (including smoothness of the functions in the domain of the functional), a simpler method for learning functionals by neural networks has been proved (Theorem \ref{cutoff1}).
-Applications of these obtained theorems on the approximation of functionals by neural networks, including the application to solving PDEs by neural networks are discussed in Sec.~5.
-All the proofs of the theorems, propositions, and lemmas are given in Appendix.
+Under some stronger conditions (including smoothness of the functions in the domain of the functional), a simpler method for learning functionals by neural networks has been proved (Theorem \ref{cutoff1}).
+Applications of these obtained theorems on the approximation of functionals by neural networks including the application to solving PDEs by neural networks are discussed.

 Our main contributions are: